 A celebrated high-fashion session hair stylist, Sam McKnight boasts a celebrated career spanning over four decades encompassing catwalks, editorials and advertising campaigns for an extensive list of clients.
 Chanel, Fendi, Balmain, Burberry and Tom Ford are just a few of the top fashion houses McKnight regularly works with.
 He is regular contributor to Vogue (internationally), W, Dazed & Confused, Harper’s Bazaar, i-D, Love & Numéro magazines.

-McKnight is the recipient of the Lifetime Achievement Award at both the Scottish Fashion Awards and Creative Head Awards.
+McKnight has been the recipient of the Lifetime Achievement Award at both the Scottish Fashion Awards and Creative Head Awards.

-On November 2, 2016 Somerset House launches Hair by Sam McKnight, an exhibition documenting McKnight’s impressive career.
-McKnight has also released his first book: Hair by Sam McKnight which showcases his numerous Vogue covers, editorial shoots and overall experience working in the fashion industry.
-The book is published by Rizzoli.
+In November 2016, Somerset House launched Hair by Sam McKnight, an exhibition documenting his career.
+McKnight also released his first book, Hair by Sam McKnight, which showcases his numerous Vogue covers, editorial shoots and overall experience working in the fashion industry.